MFlorO/30-Days-Of-React/10_React_Project_Folder_Structure/10_react_project_folder_structure.md

 # React Project Folder Structure and File Naming

-There is no strict way to use a single folder structure or file naming in React project.
+<span style="color: yellow"> There is no strict way to use a single folder structure or file naming in React project.
 Most of the time, these kind of choice can be made by a team.
 Sometimes a company may have a developed guidelines about what code conventions to follow, folder structure and file naming.
 There is no right or wrong way of structuring a React project but some structures are better than the others for scalability,maintainability, ease of working on files and easy to understand structure.
-If you like to learn further about folder structure you may check the following articles.
+If you like to learn further about folder structure you may check the following articles. </span>

 - [React Folder Structure by https://www.devaradise.com ](https://www.devaradise.com/react-project-folder-structure)
 - [React Folder Structure by www.robinwieruch.de ](https://www.robinwieruch.de/react-folder-structure)